digideskio/pixelsonly.github.io/_posts/2013-07-09-moving-from-boxee-to-wd-tv.md

 ### Final Thoughts

 Overall, I am quite happy with my choice and my expectations have been exceeded.
 I realize that my technical knowledge and use case is not typical.
 That being said, I'm not sure I'd recommend a **WD TV Live** to my parents but I definitely would to anyone that is a current **Boxee Box** user or someone looking for power-user type features not offered by the competition.

+---

+### Update: July 15, 2013

+After a few days of average use I've decided to post a follow up with more details.
+Overall, I'm still mostly satisfied with the **WD TV Live**, but I did run into a pretty big snag after the second day of use.
+During the initial setup I added several network shares to the Media Library feature which includes over 300 HD movies and over 80GB of music.
+Once the indexing was finished the **WD TV Live** slowed dramatically, the UI was barely usable and apps like Netflix ran poorly.
+Also, the Netflix app would freeze the unit when queueing up videos, which required a reboot to get working again.

+I have since disabled the *Media Library* functionality entirely.
+I can still navigate my network shares&mdash;find movies & play albums, but it's going to take me awhile no longer miss the **Boxee box** interface.